diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 ![](/images/kettle-beam/kettle-beam-16.png)

-### How to check if it is working
+### How to check if the Pipeline is working

-As mentioned above, the first time your execute the process on **GCP DataFlow**, it will take a bit for the binaries to be uploaded to **GCP Storage**: This might give the impression that nothing is happening.
+As mentioned above, the first time your execute the process on **GCP DataFlow**, it will take a bit for the **binaries** to be uploaded to the **GCP Storage**: This might give the impression that nothing is happening.
 The best thing to do in this case is to check if the jar files are showing up in the `binaries` folder in the **GCP Storage bucket**.
 You can do this via the web interface or by running e.g. following command:

 ```bash
 $ gsutil du -sh gs://kettle-beam-storage/binaries